Nicola Dagg is excellent, a strategic thinker and a leader. She is well recognised in Europe and totally deserves it.” - Chambers UK, 2024

-Nicola Dagg is a partner in the IP litigation team in the London office of Kirkland & Ellis International LLP.
-Nicola’s practice spans four areas: (1) strategic life sciences patent and product lifecycle advice; (2) patent litigation; (3) co-ordinating global IP enforcement/defence cases; and (4) standard essential patent (SEP) and FRAND disputes.
-Nicola has tried over 20 cases.
+Nicola Dagg is a partner in the Intellectual Property Team in the London office of Kirkland & Ellis International LLP.
+Nicola’s practice spans four areas: (1) strategic patent and product lifecycle advice; (2) patent litigation; (3) coordinating global IP enforcement/defence cases; and (4) standard essential patent (SEP) and FRAND disputes.

-Nicola has extensive experience in pharmaceutical and biologics patent litigation including blockbuster small molecule litigation against generic companies, biologics and biosimilar litigation, antibodies, immunotherapies, genetics, vaccines, diagnostics and gene therapies.
+Nicola has extensive experience on all aspects of intellectual property advisory and litigation work, including blockbuster small molecule litigation against generic companies, biologics and biosimilar litigation, antibodies, immunotherapies, genetics, vaccines, diagnostics and gene therapies.
 Nicola also acts in market leading SEP essentiality, validity and global FRAND adjudication litigation in the tech sector.
-Having served as UK and European/global co-ordinating counsel for numerous strategic IP litigation cases and drawing on more than 24 years of legal, IP, life sciences and tech experience she helps clients solve their most pressing global challenges.
+Having served as UK and European/global coordinating counsel for numerous strategic IP projects litigation cases and drawing on almost 30 years of legal, IP, life sciences and tech experience she helps clients solve their most pressing global IP challenges.

-Nicola has consistently been recognised as a gold- ranked patent litigator by IAM Patent 1000 and in their 2019 directory they describe her as “fantastic – the driving force in what is one of the great success stories in recent years” and acknowledge her “impressive” team-building and client-handling skills.
+Nicola has consistently been recognised as a gold-ranked patent litigator by IAM Patent 1000 and in their 2023 directory they describe her as “a fearsome practitioner respected by all in the market… she delivers top quality strategic advice”.

 Regulatory issues key for life sciences in Brexit debate.
 Life Sciences Review (25 August 2017)